piliugin-anton/polymarket-btc5m/README.md

 ```

 `signal-eval` rebuilds [`ManualSignalInput`](src/strategy.rs) from each `snap` and compares replayed labels to `close.win` where it is `up` or `down`.
 A small example log lives at [`tests/fixtures/round_log_small.jsonl`](tests/fixtures/round_log_small.jsonl).

+When `--day YYYY-MM-DD` is provided, both CLIs read all logs for that date, including per-market files such as `YYYY-MM-DD-btc-5m.jsonl` and `YYYY-MM-DD-eth-15m.jsonl`.
+Older unsuffixed files like `YYYY-MM-DD.jsonl` are still included.

 ### Autotrading